“Home is not just the place where you happen to be born. It’s the place where you become yourself.”

 A naturalist friend of mine, Dr. Susan Barker, is in love with not just her hometown but all of southwestern Illinois.
 She knows the ancient history of its rock formations and rivers; she can name its trees and wildflowers and spot its shyest wild animals.
 Once she emailed me to describe seeing, as she drove home after a trip, “an amazing golden light like none I’d ever seen.
 Never had green grass and winter wheat glowed so brightly.
 The wheat was just tall enough, and the west wind blowing just fast enough, that the field was an ocean of green waves.”

-I might have found the same sight beautiful, but to her, its lushness was a welcome home.
+I might have found the same sight beautiful, but to her, that lushness was a welcome home.
 Still, she is lonely.
 The intellectual companionship she sorely misses could be easily had in a big city, but she cannot, will not, pry herself from this land.
 I am exasperated by her stubbornness, yet I envy her.
 I envy Andrew, too.

 • • •